General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which singer had 2007’s best-selling album, Again to Black?

-- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the identify of the singer?

-- Ladies Aloud launched their first single in 2002, Sound of the Underground.
-Title all of the members.
+- Women Aloud launched their first single in 2002, Sound of the Underground.
+Identify all of the members.

-- Wherein 12 months did Taylor Swift launch her debut single, Love Story?
+- By which 12 months did Taylor Swift launch her debut single, Love Story?

 Answers